simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### Interoperability
   * The minimum PHP version required is now 5.6.
+  * Windows CI was added using Appveyor
+  * The codebase is now completely covered by Psalm static analysis
+  * Test coverage has increased by 3%

 ### Deprecation
   * Support for SAML1.1 / Shibboleth 1.3 will be discontinued in a future release